worktheclock/nix.dev/source/tutorials/nix-language.md

 - [overrides] – specifically `override` and `overrideAttrs` to modify single packages
 - [overlays] – to produce a custom variant of Nixpkgs with individually modified packages

-Different language ecosystems and frameworks have different requirements to accommodating them into Nixpkgs:
+Different language ecosystems and frameworks have different requirements to accommodate them into Nixpkgs:

 - [Languages and frameworks][language-support] lists tools provided by Nixpkgs to build language- or framework-specific packages with Nix.